Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 When To Prune Encore Azaleas

-Unlike most other types of azaleas, which only set flower buds one time a year during fall, which then bloom in spring, Encore Azaleas produce buds every time new growth is produced.
+Unlike most other types of azaleas, which only set flower buds one time a year during fall that then bloom in spring, Encore Azaleas produce buds every time the plant produces new growth, which can be several times a year.
 So, pruning Encore Azaleas immediately after the spring bloom cycle will encourage more new growth, and consequently more flower buds that will begin opening during summer and continue through fall.

 How To Prune Encore Azaleas

-At any time of year it's good practice to remove damaged or dead branches if and when they appear on your Encore Azaleas.
+At any time of year it's good practice to remove damaged or dead branches from Encore Azaleas if and when they appear.
 This helps to keep the plant tidy and prevent the spread of disease.
-Cut back damaged branches just beyond the point of the break and preferably just above a leaf on the branch.
-Cut back dead branches at their origin.
+Cut back damaged branches just beyond the point of the break and preferably just above a leaf or leaf bud on the branch.
+Cut back dead branches at their origin or an inch or so beyond the point of necrosis.

 Tip: It's a good idea to feed your azaleas after you prune them with an Azalea Fertilizer.

 Note: I don't like using hedge trimmers to prune azaleas.
+Instead, I always use a sharp pair of bypass hand pruners to selectively prune.
 Reason being, shearing foliage will cut their leaves in half, leaving your plants with an unsightly appearance.

-Rejuvenation pruning is a technique most often used to restore older, tired and thinned out azaleas to health.
-This pruning technique involves cutting the branches of the shrub back to short stumps.
+Rejuvenation pruning is an extreme method most often used to restore older azaleas to health or to greatly reduce the size of Azaleas that have seriously outgrown the space they were intended to fill.
+This pruning technique involves cutting the branches of the azalea back to short stumps.
 This is the only way to remove all of the old wood and provide the plant with one hundred percent juvenile wood loaded with leaf buds.

 When and if your azaleas require rejuvenation pruning, there are two basic methods for doing so.
 You can cut the overgrown shrub back in one fell swoop, or spread the pruning out over several seasons.